DustinLinnington/SC2QNN/readme.txt

 would look like: [5, 4, 4, 4, 1]

 To train it, it only requires that you give it:
-1) a numpy array of n x m dimensions where n = number of inputs and m = training examples,
+1) Input Array: a numpy array of n x m dimensions where n = number of inputs and m = training examples,
-2) a numpy array containing the results of the training examples (with a shape of [output neurons, training examples])
+2) Output Array: a numpy array containing the results of the training examples (with a shape of [output neurons, training examples])
-3) a learing rate.
+3) Hyperparameter: a learing rate.
 The higher the number the 'faster' it learns, but too high of a number and it can overshoot the correctness of its predictions which would result in a poorly trained network (a good value for this would be 0.0075 - 0.09)
-4) number of training iterations.
-The higher the number, the better it will learning your training set.
-However, this will take more time and you run the risk of it overfitting the training set if this number is too high.
+4) Hyperparameter: number of training iterations.
+The higher the number, the better it will learn your training set.
+However, this will take more time and you run the risk of it overfitting to the training set if this number is too high.

 After training, you can save the neural network to a JSON file